Obytecraft/dev-doc/source/includes/_dev-kit.md

 ## Laptop
 We offer a Dell 5520 / Lenovo P51 PC which will be pre-configured with most of the internal softwares that you will need.
-This is only considered on special cases.
+An Apple Macbook laptop is provided on special cases.

 ```Details
       * 16GB Memory